-When I asked fellow travellers to share their favourite American national parks for a family vacation, I received lots of suggestions of places I never even heard of.
-So in addition to my recently published post on the best national parks to visit with kids, I also made this selection featuring 15 lesser known national parks that families with children will love.
+When I asked fellow travelers to share their favorite American National Parks for a family vacation, I received lots of suggestions of places I never even heard of.
+So in addition to my recently published post on the best National Parks to visit with kids, I also made this selection featuring 15 lesser known National Parks that families with children will love.

-These are one by one amazing places, often just as beautiful as their more famous neighbours, but somehow they manage to stay under the radar of most domestic and international travellers.
-Each national park is unique, but they all have one thing in common – spectacular sights and great family-friendly activities without the crowds, and often with a much lower price tag.
+These are one by one amazing places often just as beautiful as their more famous neighbors.
+But somehow they manage to stay under the radar of most domestic and international travelers.
+Each National Park is unique, but they all have one thing in common – spectacular sights and great family-friendly activities without the crowds, and often with a much lower price tag.

-So if you are looking for an off the beaten path destination for a family trip in the United States, check these out.
+So if you are looking for an off the beaten path destination, National Park vacation ideas for a family trip in the United States, then check these out.
 I’m sure you’ll find plenty of inspiration!

-I sorted these lesser known hidden gems of the NPS alphabetically.
-At the very bottom of this article you can also find a map of the United States where I indicate the location of each park.
-It will give you a better idea of where these places are, so you can try and combine several national parks in one trip.
-And who knows, maybe you’ll get to know some new places near you.
+I sorted these lesser-known hidden gems of the NPS alphabetically.
+At the very bottom of this article, you can also find a map of the United States where I indicate the location of each park.
+It will give you a better idea of where these places are located, so you can try and combine several National Parks in one trip.
+And maybe you’ll even get to know some new places near you.
+Read on!

 Canyonlands National Park

 Despite being one of Utah’s Mighty Five National Parks, Canyonlands NP (just as Capitol Reef – see further) seems to be left in the shadow of its more famous neighbors Arches, Zion, and Bryce Canyon National Parks.
 The biggest part of the park isn’t easily accessible, but there are two main areas that everyone can visit – Island in the Sky and the Needles.